-Sources: Company reports, Moody's Investors Service estimates
+Sources: Company reports, Moody's Ratings estimates

+Exhibit 9

-Exhibit 9 Focus on German home market will help contain loan losses Gross loans by region, as of YE 2022
+Focus on German home market will help contain loan losses

+Gross loans by region, as of YE 2023

-Sources: Company reports and presentations
+Sources: Company reports and presentations, Moody's Ratings

-According to our estimates, DB's concentrations in utilities, chemicals, manufacturing, automotive and transportation totaled approximately €50 billion, or about 11% of the bank's loan book, as of YE 2022.
-These are the sectors likely to be hit hardest by the macroeconomic slowdown, as well as those most vulnerable to commodity price hikes and potential gas supply shortages in Germany and other countries.
-At the same time, EU member states have been adopting national policy measures that will limit the extent of problem loan formation among corporate borrowers and households.
-Some borrowers may also be able to adapt their energy sources or pass higher costs on to their customers.
-Others have built up sufficient capital and liquidity to protect their cash flows.
+According to our estimates, DB's concentrations in utilities, chemicals, manufacturing, automotive and transportation totaled approximately €48 billion, or about 10% of the bank's loan book, as of YE 2023.
+These are the sectors likely to be hit hardest by the macroeconomic slowdown, as well as those most vulnerable to commodity price hikes whenever they occur.

-In Germany, support measures extended in 2023 to mitigate the economic impact on households and businesses of high energy prices have been so far lower than initially anticipated, but they will remain in place, albeit gradually phasing out, in 2024 providing relief against any more material increase in future energy price.
-Together with low levels of corporate and household debt in Germany of 50% and 54% of GDP, respectively, as of June 2023[©], the bank's corporate and retail customers should be able to contend with energy market dislocations or a more severe macroeconomic slowdown without quickly becoming over-indebted.
+However, in Germany, the government extended in 2022 and 2023 support measures to mitigate the economic impact on households and businesses of high energy prices.
+Together with low levels of corporate and household debt in Germany of 49% and 53% of GDP, respectively, as of September 2023^Z, the bank's corporate and retail customers should be able to contend with continued inflationary pressures or more severe macroeconomic slowdown without quickly becoming over-indebted.

 Larger risk exposures to commercial real estate (CRE) and leveraged debt capital markets that are particularly vulnerable to interest rate hikes, market volatility as well as the impact of post-Covid trends, account together for about 8% of DB's total gross loans.
-Although CRE portfolio of €40 billion as of the end of September 2023 (broadly stable from YE 2022), represents large absolute risk concentrations, they are mitigated by diversification across geographies and assets, tight lending criteria, low LTVs (64% in the investment bank and 54% in the corporate bank), exposure to strong sponsors, good underlying collateral mostly in prime locations and hedges.
-Around 17% of the CRE exposure was classified as stage 2 loans as of end-September 2023 (up from 14% at year-end 2022) and 6% as stage 3 (impaired, up from 4% at year-end 2022).
-As of September 2023, the group booked €242 million out of the €5.7 billion US CRE loans that they modified or restructured in the past 15 months and expects a more limited refinancing risk for the €3 billion exposure to be modified or restructured in the next 15 months.
+Although CRE portfolio of €38 billion as of the end of March 2024 (broadly stable from YE 2023), represents large absolute risk concentrations, they are mitigated by diversification across geographies and assets, tight lending criteria, low LTVs (66% in the investment bank and 54% in the corporate bank), exposure to strong sponsors, good underlying collateral mostly in prime locations and hedges.
+Around 24% of the CRE exposure was classified as stage 2 loans as of end-March 2024 (up from 20% at year-end 2023 and 14% at year-end 2022) and 8% as stage 3 (impaired, stable quarter-on-quarter but up from 4% at year-end 2022).
+As of March 2024, the group booked

+€485 million out of the €10 billion CRE loans that they modified or restructured in the past 21 months, and the current interest rate environment continues to pose refinancing risk, which we expect will lead to further provisions in 2024.

-The leveraged lending portfolio of around €4 billion at year-end 2022, representing 1% of the loan book, is also well diversified across sectors, with limited borrower concentrations and around 79% of the exposure in the form of first lien secured credit facilities, mostly of revolving nature, the remaining being asset-based lending with low loss history.
+The leveraged lending portfolio of around €4 billion as of end-March 2024, representing 1% of the loan book, is also well diversified across sectors, with limited borrower concentrations and a large majority of the exposure in the form of first lien secured credit facilities, mostly of revolving nature, the remaining being asset-based lending with low loss history.
 DB has actively de-risked its underwriting pipeline in 2022.